Lucy Oldfield: Society of Glass Technology

 In 1958, Oldfield joined the Society of Glass Technology as a personal member later being awarded with the Fellowship in 1965 and in 1967 she was the second person to receive the London Section Redston Award.
 She served on the Board of Fellows in two different positions over three periods.
 She was on Council for two periods, 1959 to 1962 and then 1966 to 1969.
-She was presented as vice president in 1969-1972.
-She served the committee for twelve years and was chairman of the London section in 1960-1961.
+She was presented as vice president in 1969–1972.
+She served the committee for twelve years and was chairman of the London section in 1960–1961.
 Oldfield was both a member of the Basic Science and Technology Committee from its inception, and both the Physical Properties Committee and Chemical Analysis Committee.
 Additionally, she also represented the Society on BSI committees dealing with standards for street lanterns and electrical lamps.
 She also served on the Guilds of London Advisory Committee for the glass manufacturing and process industries.

-Death
+Death and commemoration

 Oldfield died on 4 July 1989 in Harrow, Middlesex, aged 63.

+The Society of Glass Technology commemorates Dr Oldfield with the annual Oldfield Award, offering three prizes for research projects carried out by either undergraduate or taught masters students.